JJ Jones (Skins): Series 4

-In "Thomas", the series opener, JJ attempts to make the gang seem happier despite the suicide of Sophia, Effy's refusal to return to college and Thomas’ strained relationship with Pandora hanging over them.
-JJ concedes that Effy's disappearance is affecting the "Three Musketeers".
+In "Thomas", the series opener, JJ asks the gang to stop talking about Effy, due to her impact on the "Three Musketeers".
+He and Pandora later visit Thomas to watch a film, where Thomas reveals that he cheated on Pandora.
 In "Emily", JJ tries to break up a fight between Cook and a fellow party-goer, Shanky Jenkins only for Cook to head butt him in rage, although Cook did not see JJ at the time.
 This upsets JJ and Freddie, the latter confronting Cook about it.

 In subsequent episodes, JJ develops a close friendship with Thomas as Cook is arrested and Freddie spends more time with Effy.
 This highlights JJ's developing maturity and his ability to make other friends.

 In "JJ", JJ asks out Lara Lloyd (played by Georgia Henshaw), a fellow co-worker at a confectionery store.
 Thomas pressures JJ to do this after he concedes he has developed feelings for her.
-Before the date, Freddie forces a recently escaped Cook onto JJ who is not pleased to see him.
-JJ allows Cook to stay at his in exchange for some dating tips.
-JJ discovers Lara is a single mother and her baby, Albert, is fathered by her previous boyfriend Liam.
+Before the date, Freddie forces a recently escaped Cook onto JJ, and JJ allows Cook to stay at his in exchange for some dating tips.
+JJ discovers Lara is a single mother and her baby, Albert, is fathered by her ex-boyfriend Liam.
 Liam catches JJ with Albert and demonstrates his overly protective attitude for his son.
 The date does not go well, largely because of Cook's poor dating advice.
-However, Lara reciprocates JJ's feelings and they make love at her house.
-Liam sees JJ at a clinic receiving his medication.
+However, Lara reciprocates JJ's feelings and they have sex at her house.

+As a result of spending time with Lara, JJ forgets about a starving Cook, who is locked in his room.
+JJ's secretive behaviour results in his mother taking him to counselling, in which he reveals that he has a girlfriend and that he wants to keep his autism a secret from Lara.
+After a row, JJ storms out of the clinic and has a meltdown, in which he runs into Liam, who taunts him for his autism.

 JJ takes Lara to meet Emily and Naomi.
-Emily confides to JJ that Lara could be using JJ to get back at Liam; JJ refutes this by stating they have trust in their relationship, something Emily and Naomi lacks.
+Emily confides to JJ that Lara could be using JJ to get back at Liam; JJ refutes this by stating they have trust in their relationship, as opposed to Emily, whose relationship with Naomi is rocky.
 This brings Emily to tears.
-JJ later takes Lara to meet his parents but this does not go as well.
-JJ's mother, via a Freudian slip, mentions that she thinks Lara is a slut.
+JJ later takes Lara to meet his parents but this does not go well as JJ's mother, via a Freudian slip, mentions that she thinks Lara is a slut.
 This, along with JJ and his mother arguing over the bathroom door being locked causes Lara to leave, and JJ reveals Cook is hiding in the bathroom.
 Liam confronts JJ at the confectionery store, demanding to know about his medication.
 JJ angrily lashes out at Liam which prompts a watching Lara to break up with him.
 JJ later apologises to Liam who admits his protectiveness is of his son.
-He does ask JJ to take care of Lara.
-JJ, with the help of his friends, manages to win Lara back.
+JJ manages to win Lara back by singing a rendition of Spandau Ballet's "True", accompanied by a group of ukulele players.